Ch3ri0ur/rstparser/.clinerules/memory-bank/activeContext.md

 - Ensuring all memory bank files are consistent with the information available from the project structure and source code.
 - Adhering to the structure and purpose of each memory bank file as defined in `.clinerules/cline-memory-bank.md`.
 - Avoiding speculation for sections where reviewed files do not provide explicit information (e.g., "What's Left to Build" in `progress.md`).
-- Decided to use a `HashMap` keyed by `PathBuf` (for file) and then by a generated `DirectiveInstanceId` (String) to store `aggregator::DirectiveWithSource` objects, enabling efficient updates.
+- Decided to use a `HashMap` keyed by canonicalized `PathBuf` (for file) and then by a generated `DirectiveInstanceId` (String) to store `aggregator::DirectiveWithSource` objects.
+This ensures consistent keying for efficient updates and prevents duplication due to path representation differences.
-- The `DirectiveInstanceId` prioritizes a user-defined `:id:` field in directive options, falling back to a generated ID (file path + name + line number).
+- The `DirectiveInstanceId` prioritizes a user-defined `:id:` field in directive options, falling back to a generated ID (canonical file path + name + line number).
+- Ensured that `DirectiveWithSource` structs stored in the map also use canonical path strings for their `source_file` field for consistency.

 ## Important Patterns and Preferences